FlutterNuke/tdesign-flutter/README.md

 - Provides Flutter UI component library in TDesign design style
 - Support customizing themes according to App design style
 - Provides commonly used Icon library and supports customized replacement
-- Define color groups according to the TDesign specification, which can be viewed in TDColors to facilitate the adaptation of components to the TDesign specification.
+- Define color groups according to the TDesign specification, which can be viewed in TColors to facilitate the adaptation of components to the TDesign specification.
 - The color value declaration class can add default colors and view the default display effect of color values in real time.

 # 🔨 Usage